Ishwarya-Murugan/security_analysis/README.md

 ### Dimensional Tables
 The below will be the conforming dimensions which would be used to drill-down and roll-up the details on all the fact tables in the Security Analysis project.

-Security_dim would be a slowly-changing dimension table with type- 1 update.
   - date_dim
   - security_dim
+  - account_dim

 ### Fact Tables
-The fact table will get loaded at 05:00 PM EST of the last day of the month irrespective of the holiday or weekend.
+The below fact tables will get loaded at 05:00 PM EST of the last day of the month irrespective of the holiday or weekend.
+  - security_fct (periodic snapshot)
+  - account_trade_fct (periodic snapshot)
+  - account_balance_fct (periodic snapshot)
+  - account_cost_basis (accumulating snapshot)

+The below is the transactional fact table which will get a record loaded whenever the trade is made
-  - security_fact
+  - account_trade_fct (transactional)

 ## Dimensional Table Design
 ### Date Dimension